 This encoder has a much simpler UI, but can’t reach the full quality that NVENC is capable of.
 Since it is bundled with OBS Studio and has a simpler UI, it is easier to get started with for beginners.
 The quality achieved this way is comparable to x264 medium most of the time, and sometimes reaches x264 slower.

 The settings for this are quite simple: Set “Rate Control” to “CBR”, “Bitrate” to your target bitrate (“6000 Kpbs” in my case), “Keyframe Interval” to “2”, “Preset” to “Max Quality”, “Profile” to “high”, enable “Look-ahead”, enable “Psycho Visual Tuning”, and finally set “Max B-frames” to “3”.

 This encoder offers much more configuration options and can actually bring out the full potential of NVENC.
 However due to this it is much more complicated to use correctly, and is not recommended for beginners.
 In order to not confuse people with the amount of settings, they are available as an image.
 Adjust the “Target Bitrate” to what you are capable of uploading, and the “Buffer Size” to twice that in order to get the most stable bitrate possible.

 There are some settings which depend on the games being played, such as “Adaptive I-Frames”, “Spatial Adaptive Quantization Strength” and “Look Ahead”.
-But for the majority of games these settings will perform on a level comparable to x264 veryslow in both PSNR and VMAF.
+But for the majority of games these settings will perform on a level comparable to x264 slower in both PSNR and VMAF.
 These settings somewhat apply to the previous generation (Pascal) as well, though that generation does not gain much from a “Look Ahead” value above 8 frames.